m-lmq/Interactive-Lab-Hub/Final/README.md

 > 🔗 **Code Archive:** *([Link to Code](https://github.com/m-lmq/Interactive-Lab-Hub/blob/Fall2025/Final/1201.py))*

+## 👥 User Testing & Feedback

+We conducted informal user testing with classmates and instructors during the development process.

+### Display & Atmosphere
+In early versions, the on-screen instructions were very explicit and direct.
+After our instructor tried the prototype, they suggested that the interaction could benefit from a more **mysterious and abstract tone**, making the experience feel less instructional and more like a **random fate or destiny machine**.
+Based on this feedback, we adjusted the wording and timing of the display to feel more virtual and less deterministic.

+### Screen Size
+Some users noted that the screen felt relatively small, especially during option selection.
+While we agreed that a larger display could improve readability, this limitation could not be addressed due to **budget and hardware constraints**.
+Instead, we focused on simplifying on-screen text and relying more on lights and sound to communicate system state.

+### Light Feedback
+Several users responded very positively to the LED behavior.
+In particular, they liked how the lights flashed in different patterns depending on the system state.
+The **one-by-one LED animation during the waiting phase** was frequently mentioned as engaging, as it clearly communicated that the system was thinking or waiting, and helped build anticipation before the card was dispensed.

+Overall, user feedback helped us refine the balance between clarity and mystery, reinforcing the experience of chance rather than control.

 ## 🧩 Final Interaction Flow

 In the idle state, the MiiPiTFT displays "Insert coin".
 When the user inserts a coin, the distance sensor detects it, an immediate sound effect confirms success, and mysterious background music starts playing.
 Five LEDs then light up one by one in sequence, indicating the system is waiting for user input.